 PID happens when certain bacteria infect the reproductive organs.
 Often, this happens because you are infected with an STD (sexually transmitted disease).
 In a few cases, women develop PID while using an IUD (intrauterine device) for birth control.
 This usually happens within the first 3 weeks after the IUD is inserted.
 PID is thought to happen by the following process:

 Semen is sent from the penis into the vagina during sex.
 STD-causing bacteria may enter with the semen.

 Bacteria may pass through the cervix and enter the uterus.

 Bacteria travel from the uterus into the fallopian tubes and ovaries, which become infected.

 The infection can leave the fallopian tubes and spread to other parts of the body.

 When PID is found and treated early, it can often be cured.
-But if not treated, PID can cause severe complications (health problems).
+But if not treated, PID can cause severe health problems.
 These include damage to the reproductive organs, pelvic pain, and infertility (problems becoming pregnant).
 Complications of PID can, in rare cases, even be life-threatening.
 This is why PID should be treated as early as possible.